Simobr312/lpl_project/readme.md

-# IMPLEMENTATION OF A LANGUAGE FOR THE SPECIFIC DOMAIN OF SIMPLICIAL COMPLEXES
+# LANGUAGE FOR THE SPECIFIC DOMAIN OF SIMPLICIAL COMPLEXES

 ### Simone Riccio

-## Overview
+# Overview
 This repository will contain an implementation of a domain-specific language(DSL) for representing simplicial complexes.
 The language will first be implemented in order to represent simplicial complexes in a mathematical meaningful way, with operations of glueing and union of complexes, I will also attempt to implement a way to visualize complexes of dimneison up to 3 in a 3d scene.
 For the midterm version of the project I will focus on the representation of simplicial complexes and the operations to create new complexes from existing ones.